ePages-de/epages-docs/soap/data-types.md

 # TProductPrice

+ePages-specific data type.
-The TProductPrice data type is a very specific ePages type to handle different kind of prices related to products.
+The TProductPrice data type handles different prices related to products.
 It holds an amount for each related currency and tax model.

-##Example
+## Example

 {% highlight xml %}
 <ProductPrice xsi:type="TProductPrice">